Investigating the internal structure of $X(6900)$ in the $2J/\psi$ decay channel: NUMERICAL RESULTS AND DISCUSSION

 The input masses are $m_{X}=6.905$ GeV, $m_{J/\psi}=3.0969$ GeV \cite{ParticleDataGroup:2024cfk} and $m_c=1.67$ GeV.
 Because $X(6900)$ may be an excited state~\cite{zhang2022spectrum}, $m_c$ here is the constituent quark mass but not the current quark mass~\cite{goerke2016four}.

 The numerical result of $g_{J/\psi}$ is shown in \cref{tab:gj}.
 It indicates that $g_{J/\psi}$ decreases as $\Lambda_{J/\psi}$ increases, but the decrease of $g_{J/\psi}$ is slower than the increase of $\Lambda_{J/\psi}$.
-The dependency relationship between $\Lambda_X$ and $g_X$ is shown in \cref{fig:gx}. $g_X$ also decreases as $\Lambda_{X}$ increases.
+The dependency relationship between $\Lambda_X$ and $g_X$ is shown in \cref{fig:gx}. $g_X$ decreases as $\Lambda_{X}$ increases.
 The A-A coupling is a little larger than the V-V, but the difference is small.
-From the above results, it can be seen that the $g_{J/\psi}$ and $g_X$ couplings constants are weakly dependent on the input parameters $\Lambda_{J/\psi}$ and $\Lambda_{X}$, i.e. the model is not very sensitive to these inputs.
+From the above results, it can be seen that the $g_{J/\psi}$ and $g_X$ coupling constants are weakly dependent on the input parameters $\Lambda_{J/\psi}$ and $\Lambda_{X}$, i.e. the model is not very sensitive to these inputs.
 This is what a good model requires.

-The decay width of $X(6900)\to 2J/\psi$ is showed in \cref{fig:width}, with both A-A and V-V couplings.
+The decay width of $X(6900)\to 2J/\psi$ is shown in \cref{fig:width}, with both A-A and V-V couplings.
+To examine the sensitivity of the decay width to the parameter $\Lambda_{J/\psi}$, we introduce a deviation of $\pm 0.1 \text{ GeV}$ around the fitted value $3.3 \text{ GeV}$.
 The result of the A-A coupling is obviously larger than that from the V-V coupling and is consistent with the experiments, see Table~\ref{tab:1}. \cref{fig:width} also shows that $\Gamma_X$ is weakly dependent on both $\Lambda_X$ and $\Lambda_{J/\psi}$, for both couplings.
-Unless $\Lambda_X$ is very small and/or $\Lambda_{J/\psi}$ is very large, the V-V coupling cannot consistent with the experiments.
-Table \ref{tab:gj} and \cref{fig:gx} have showed that the coupling constants change very small in the different inputs.
+Unless $\Lambda_X$ is very small and/or $\Lambda_{J/\psi}$ is very large, the V-V coupling cannot be consistent with the experiments.
+Table \ref{tab:gj} and \cref{fig:gx} have showed that the coupling constants change very little in the different inputs.
 Hence, comparing with the coupling constants, the main contribution comes from the way of how the four charm quarks couple. $X(6900)$ is more possible to have an internal structure with A-A coupling.
+Table~\ref{tab:com} presents a comparison between our result and those of others.
+Our result and the others are in the same order of magnitude.
+Compared to Table \ref{tab:1}, our result is better than Ref. \cite{agaev2024fully}, but gives a smaller value than Ref. \cite{PhysRevD.109.056016}.
+This may be because $\Lambda_X$ is chosen too small.
+It needs more experiments to fit the parameters.